We’ve compiled a list of 100 ways to save your business money by cutting costs in key areas.

 - Pool Cars

-A pool of lease cars, for business use, works out cheaper than paying to have a car each.
+A pool of lease cars, for business use, works out cheaper than paying to have a car each and again is beneficial as capital isn’t wasted on assets which aren’t being used.

 - Use mugs instead of disposable cups